 Plantains are inedible raw and should be eaten only after cooked.

 To prepare, just wash the raw fruit in cold water and mop dry using paper cloth.
-Using a paring knife, trim either ends.
+Using a paring knife, trim either end.
 Then, cut the fruit into short lengths, split the skin superficially along the ridge and peel the skin gently away from the flesh to get firm flesh inside.
-Oftentimes, the whole fruit may be barbequed with its skin.
-Otherwise, its peeled flesh may be cut into thin slices, grated, chunks treated much like potatoes in many traditional African and West-Indian cuisine.
+Oftentimes, the whole fruit may be barbecued with its skin.
+Otherwise, it's peeled flesh may be cut into thin slices, and chunks, treated much like potatoes in many traditional African and West-Indian cuisine.

 Plátano can be delicious once cooked and usually served in main dishes as the chief carbohydrate source in many parts of the tropical regions.